bloopybae/obsbot-control-linux/README.md

 ## Contributing

+This is a personal project but contributions are welcome:
 - Bug reports and feature requests: Open an issue
 - Pull requests: Please discuss major changes first
 - Code style: Follow existing Qt/C++ conventions

+## Credits

+- OBSBOT for creating excellent Linux-compatible cameras and providing the SDK
+- Qt Project for the excellent framework
+- Linux community for V4L2 support

 ## License